Creating bootable WinPE media

 If you are creating ISO media follow the steps given below:

-Booting machines using USB media:
+Booting computers using USB media:

 Connect the USB to the target computer.
 Open Boot order menu, select the USB drive either from LEGACY BOOT or UEFI BOOT.
 Ensure that you select the required boot option based on the created image to perform proper deployment.

-Booting machines using PXE media:
+Booting computers using PXE media:

 You have to configure DHCP server to host PXE media.
 Refer this document to know how to configure DHCP server.
 After configuring DHCP server, open Boot order menu in the target computer and select Onboard NIC.
-By now, all the files required for booting proces will be transferred to the target computer.
+By now, all the files required for booting process will be transferred to the target computer.